Ryael/avarice/README.md

 16. As the site owner, I want to provide attribution links to the website where I sourced images from.
     - The attribution links, where the images were found, and who they were designed and uploaded by can all be found within the Credits section, which contains clearly laid-out and high-lighted links.

-17. As the site owner, I want to provide players a fun and beneficial game that can be enjoyed by players of all ages.
-    - Due to the different difficulties available, especially easy, and the fun and flashy design direction of the application, it's something even younger kids can pick up and learn to enjoy.
-The concepts don't take much learning and the confetti upon winning will be all the encouragement they'll need.

 [Back to top &uarr;](#avarice)
 <hr>